 This way, you can be sure that the evaluations provided remain fair.

-At James D. Madden & Aruna P. Rodrigo, Family Law Attorneys, we understand how difficult the divorce
+At Aruna P. Rodrigo, Family Law Attorney, we understand how difficult the divorce

 process can be.
 Financial matters can be contentious.
 To protect yourself,

 it is important you hire a qualified spousal support attorney.
 We have

 a divorce expert who specializes specifically in family law matters.
 Call